Trump Overhauls Key Environmental Law To Speed Up Pipelines And Other Projects

 "NEPA gives poor and communities of color a say in the projects that will define their communities for decades to come.
 Rather than listen, the Trump administration's plan aims to silence such voices," says Buccino.

-President Trump announced the proposed rules at the White House in January and said he wanted to streamline an "outrageously slow and burdensome federal approval process" that can delay major infrastructure projects for years.
+Trump announced the proposed rules at the White House in January and said he wanted to streamline an "outrageously slow and burdensome federal approval process" that can delay major infrastructure projects for years.
 He said the country's infrastructure used to be the envy of the world but red tape has delayed projects making the U.S. "like a Third World country."

-In Atlanta, Trump plans to visit a UPS facility to announce the final rules changes.
-A senior administration official says one of the first projects to benefit will be an expansion of Interstate 75 designed to reduce congestion by building new lanes just for commercial freight trucks.

-The average times for agencies to complete an environmental impact statement is 4 ½ years, says Mary Neumayr, chair of the White House Council on Environmental Quality.
+The average times for agencies to complete an environmental impact statement is currently 4 ½ years, says Mary Neumayr, chair of the White House Council on Environmental Quality.
 When the proposal was announced, she said this delay "deprives Americans of the benefits of modernized bridges and roads that enable them to get home to their families."

 The American Petroleum Institute was among the industry groups that sent a letter to the administration last November urging the White House to streamline NEPA reviews.